Amy Tan: Personal life

-While Tan was studying at Berkeley, her roommate was murdered and Tan had to identify the body.
+While Tan was studying at Berkeley, her roommate was murdered, and Tan had to identify the body.
 The incident left her temporarily mute.
-She said that every year for ten years, on the anniversary of the day she identified the body, she lost her voice.
+She said that every year, for ten years, on the anniversary of the day she identified the body, she lost her voice.

-In 1998, Tan contracted Lyme disease, which went misdiagnosed for a few years.
-As a result, she suffers complications like epileptic seizures.
+Tan believes she developed chronic Lyme disease, a condition unrecognized by medical science, in 1998.
+She attributes health complications like epileptic seizures to chronic Lyme disease.
 Tan co-founded LymeAid 4 Kids, which helps uninsured children pay for treatment.
-She wrote about her life with Lyme disease in The New York Times.

-Tan also suffers from depression, for which she takes antidepressants.
+Tan also developed depression, for which she was prescribed antidepressants.
 Part of the reason that Tan chose not to have children was a fear that she would pass on a genetic legacy of mental instability—her maternal grandmother died by suicide, her mother threatened suicide often, and she herself has struggled with suicidal ideation.

+In February 2025, the Bancroft Library of University of California, Berkeley, announced that it had acquired an archive of Tan's work through a combination of donations and purchases using endowment funds.
+Having previously claimed that she would have her possessions shredded upon death to avoid posthumous scrutiny, Tan explained her change-of-heart as accepting posterity.

-Tan resides near San Francisco in Sausalito, California, with her husband Lou DeMattei (whom she married in 1974), in a house they designed "to feel open and airy, like a tree house, but also to be a place where we could live comfortably into old age" with accessibility features.
+Tan lives near San Francisco in Sausalito, California, with her husband, Lou DeMattei (whom she married in 1974), in a house they designed "to feel open and airy, like a tree house, but also to be a place where we could live, comfortably, into old age" with accessibility features.
+In recent years, she has developed interests in birding and nature journaling.